Ellen Bass

 Short Bio

 Poet and educator Ellen Bass is a Chancellor Emerita of the Academy of American Poets.
 Her most recent book of poetry, Indigo, was published by Copper Canyon Press in 2020.
 Previous books include Like a Beggar, The Human Line, and Mules of Love.
-Bass was co-editor with Florence Howe of the first major anthology of women’s poetry, No More Masks! has also written works of nonfiction, including, with Laura Davis, The Courage to Heal: A Guide for Women Survivors of Child Sexual Abuse, which has sold over a million copies and has been translated into twelve languages.
+Bass was co-editor with Florence Howe of the first major anthology of women’s poetry, No More Masks!, and has also written works of nonfiction, including, with Laura Davis, The Courage to Heal: A Guide for Women Survivors of Child Sexual Abuse, which has sold over a million copies and has been translated into twelve languages.
 Among her awards are Fellowships from the Guggenheim Foundation, the National Endowment for the Arts, four Pushcart Prizes and the Lambda Literary Award.
 She teaches in the MFA program at Pacific University and lives in Santa Cruz, California.

 Visit Author Website